The Defining Generation

 you forget Vietnam?'
 I don't think I'll forget Vietnam because it changed

-my trust in people…it isolated and changed me.
+it isolated and changed me.
 The babies I took care

 of, babies with their legs blown off and shrapnel wounds.
 I felt so